Workforce Innovation and Opportunity Act FAQs

-Once the statewide system is in place, guidance will be issued on how to collect, interpret, and utilize data across programs.
-At that time, all colocated and non colocated partners will have to re-negotiate their proportionate share with the Local Workforce Development Board.
+Once the statewide system is in place, guidance will be issued on how to collect, interpret, and use data across programs.
+At that time, all colocated and non- colocated partners will have to re-negotiate their proportionate share with the Local Workforce Development Board.

-No. The only required component of the other systems cost budget is the applicable career services and all partners, regardless of being colocated or non-colocated, are required to report that cost.
+No. The only requirement of the Other Systems Cost budget is the applicable career services and all partners,regardless of being partner is colocated or non-colocated, they are required to report that cost.
 Any additional shared costs are optional and will be determined by the Local Workforce Development Board (Local Board) and its partners.
-If a non-colocated partner can determine an allocable benefit from any other shared cost, they should participate in the cost sharing negotiations for that specific cost.
-All optional shared costs are at the discretion of the Local Board and its partners to determine and monitor; there is no state funding mechanism that will be triggered due to failed negotiations related to shared costs.
+If a non-colocated partner benefits from any other shared cost, they should participate in the cost sharing negotiations for that specific cost.
+All optional shared costs are at the discretion of the Local Board and its partners to determine and monitor.
+There is no state funding mechanism that will be triggered due to failed negotiations related to shared costs

-Colocation is determined by having a physical presence.
-Only when a staff member whose salary is paid by the UI program is physically located in the America’s Job Center of CaliforniaSM location on either a full-time or part-time basis are they considered a colocated partner; a dedicated phone line to a UI call center does not establish colocation.
+Colocation is determined by having a physical presence in the America’s Job Center of CaliforniaSM, either on a full-time or part-time basis.
+Maintaining a dedicated phone line to a UI call center is not defined as colocation.

-The SCSEP is a colocated partner when there is program personnel that administers the program working in the America’s Job Center of CaliforniaSM (AJCC) location on either a full-time or part-time basis.
+The SCSEP is a colocated partner when there is program personnel that administers the program working in the America’s Job Center of CaliforniaSM location either on a full-time or part-time basis.
 If an AJCC hosts a SCSEP program participant, it does not mean that the SCSEP partner is colocated.

-An intermittent partner is one who may have an occasional physical presence in the center but does not have a dedicated workspace that is not also used by other partners.
-If the cost allocation methodology allows for a proportionate benefit to be determined for intermittent partners, they may be included in the infrastructure funding agreement.
+An intermittent partner is one who may have an occasional physical presence in the center.
+An intermittent partner does not have a dedicated workspace that is not also used or shared by other partners.
+If the cost allocation allows for a proportionate benefit to be identified for intermittent partners, the proportionate benefit may be included in the infrastructure funding agreement.

-No. The governmental agency must look back in their historical records for when they acquired the building and determine what non-federal funds were used for that acquisition.
-Governmental agencies are allowed to charge intra-governmental use fees on a straight-line depreciation base over the expected useful life of the property.
+No. The governmental agency must look back in their historical records to find when they acquired the building and decide what non-federal funds were used for that acquisition.
+Governmental agencies are allowed to charge intra-governmental use fees on a straight-line depreciation basis over the expected useful life of the property.
 Any portion of the acquisition that was paid with federal funds must be excluded from the calculations.
-The federal government will not pay rent for a building they already paid for via the acquisition.
-Please consult Office of Management and Budget’s Uniform Guidance Title 2 Part 200, Subpart D with emphasis on Section 200.436 (depreciation) and Section 200.465 (rental costs).
+The federal government will not pay rent for a building they already paid for through the acquisition.

-No, in the context of the MOUs.
-All costs within the infrastructure funding agreements must be allowable according to the partner program’s statutory, regulatory, and policy frameworks – which includes the Office of Management and Budget’s Uniform Guidance.
+In the context of the Memorandum of Understanding, no. All costs within the infrastructure funding agreements must be allowable according to the partner program’s statutory, regulatory, and policy frameworks – which includes the Office of Management and Budget’s Uniform Guidance.
 According to Uniform Guidance Title 2 Section 200.465(c), the cost of real property must be based on historical cost, or a rental price where there is a genuine “arm’s length” agreement.
 As governmental entities of the same level are related and of the same governance structure, they are unable to execute an arm’s length rental agreement, and rent must be based on historical cost and depreciation.

 Improvement costs cannot be included to the cost base if they were financed by federal funds (either through a one-time direct grant or through periodic federal program charges).

 No, the Other Systems Costs budget may include costs that are only applicable to certain partners.
 In those cases, only the applicable partners need to negotiate and agree on the sharing of those identified costs.
-For example, if a center receptionist is included in the Other System Costs budget, it may be decided that the associated costs are only shared by partners who are colocated in the AJCC where the receptionist is located.
-However, even if certain line items are only paid by some partners, all partners must agree to and sign the entire Other Systems Cost budget as there must be a consensus between all partners and the Local Workforce Development Board on the MOU Phase II (WIOA Joint Final Rule Section 678.715).
+For example, if a center receptionist is included in the Other System Costs budget, it may be decided that the associated costs are only shared by partners who are colocated in the America’s Job Center of CaliforniaSM where the receptionist is located.
+However, even if certain line items are only paid by some partners, all partners must agree to and sign the entire Other Systems Cost budget as there must be a consensus between all partners and the Local Workforce Development Board on the Memorandum of Understanding (WIOA Joint Final Rule Section 678.715).

-The Required Consolidated System Budget for the Delivery of Applicable Career Services is the total amount budgeted by AJCC partners for the delivery of the career services that are applicable to their programs.
+The Required Consolidated System Budget for the Delivery of Applicable Career Services (Attachment 5, page 16) is the total amount budgeted by the America Job Center of CaliforniaSM partners for the delivery of the career services that are related to their programs.
 It includes all partners (colocated, non-colocated, and intermittent) and is a system-wide budget for the Local Workforce Development Area that is not tied to any specific comprehensive, affiliate, or specialized AJCC.

-Partners do not negotiate this consolidated budget, it is simply compiled by collecting the budget information from each partner and displaying the aggregate sum.
+Partners do not negotiate this consolidated budget.
+It is compiled by collecting the budget information from each partner and displaying the aggregate sum.
 These are not shared costs as they are specific to the federal funding each partner receives (if no federal funding is received, it is not required for the partner to display a cost).

-Applicable career services are reported as a system-wide budget throughout a Local Area and are not tied to a specific comprehensive or affiliate AJCC.
+Applicable career services are reported as a system-wide budget throughout a Local Area and are not tied to a specific comprehensive, affiliate, or specialized AJCC.

 Example: A partner receives $50,000 in federal funding for their applicable career services within the Local Area.
 The Local Area has two comprehensive AJCCs and two affiliate AJCCs.
 If the partners decide to have individual Other System Costs budgets for each AJCC, then the partner could report $50,000.00* in the appropriate place and provide an explanation such as: *budgeted amount for the entire Local Area.